sammyhenningsson/shaf/README.md

 HAL supports profiles describing the semantic meaning if of keys/values.
 Shaf takes advantage of this and uses two profiles.
 One for describing generic error messages (see [The shaf-error media type profile](https://gist.github.com/sammyhenningsson/049d10e2b8978059cde104fc5d6c2d52)) and another for describing forms (see [The shaf-form media type profile](https://gist.github.com/sammyhenningsson/39c8aafeaf60192b082762cbf3e08d57)).

 ## Generators
-Shaf supports a few different generators to make it easy to create new files.
+Shaf ships with a couple of generators to simplify creation of new files.
 Each generator has an _identifier_ and they are called with `shaf generate IDENTIFIER` plus zero or more arguments.
-Important: Always run `git stash|commit` before you generate new files.
+Important: Always run `git [stash|commit]` before you generate new files.
 Generators may create/modify files and then delegate further work to another generator that happens to fail.
 In that case the generation is only partly performed and the project is in an unknown state.
 In such case, you would like to be able to easily restore the previous state (e.g `git checkout -- .`).

 #### Scaffold
 When adding a new resource its recommended to use the scaffold generator.
 It accepts a resource name and an arbitrary number of attribute:type arguments.